 Music Ministry at Saint Cecilia consists almost entirely of dedicated and talented volunteers.
 Over fifty volunteers sing at four sung liturgies each Sunday and combine voices for holy days and other special occasions.

 These two parish choirs sing at Sunday liturgies and on major feast days throughout the year.
-Under the direction of Richard J. Clark, rehearsals are held from September through June on Thursday evenings from 7:15 until 8:45.
+Under the direction of Interim Director, Timothy Zimmerman, rehearsals are held from September through June on Thursday evenings from 7:15 until 8:45.
 Warm-ups are on Sunday mornings at 8:45 (for the 9:30 choir) and 10:30 (for the 11:15 choir).

 These two choirs, instrumentalists, and pipe organs have been featured numerous times on various radio programs including Sounds from the Spires hosted by Dr. Jennifer Pascual, Director of Music at St. Patrick’s Cathedral, New York City, as well as on Boston’s classical radio station, WCRB.

 Both choirs are happy to welcome new singers and instrumentalists at any time throughout the year.
-For more information or to schedule an audition, please e-mail Richard Clark or speak with him following Mass.
+For more information or to schedule an audition, please e-mail Timothy Zimmerman or speak with him following Mass.

-This contemporary ensemble incorporates a wide array of instruments—acoustic, electric, and percussion.
+Under the direction of Rachel Burckardt, this contemporary ensemble incorporates a wide array of instruments—acoustic, electric, and percussion.
 Many of the musicians and singers at this liturgy are students at nearby colleges and universities, such as Berklee College of Music, Northeastern, Emerson, New England Conservatory, and The Boston Conservatory.
 Rehearsals are on Sunday afternoons at 4:30.
-For more information, please speak with or e-mail Richard Clark.
+For more information, please speak with or e-mail Rachel Burckardt.

-The 5:00 Saturday evening anticipated Mass is a sung liturgy with Richard Clark as cantor and organist.
-It also includes repertoire and improvisations on the Gregorian Propers played on the extraordinary Smith & Gilbert organ of four manuals, fifty-two ranks, and 2,950 pipes.
+The 5:00 Saturday evening anticipated Mass is a sung liturgy.
+It also includes various organ repertoire played on the extraordinary Smith & Gilbert organ of four manuals, fifty-four ranks, and 3,084 pipes.

-The 8:00 Sunday morning Mass includes repertoire on liturgical themes played on the extraordinary Smith & Gilbert organ of four manuals, fifty-two ranks, and 2,950 pipes.
+The 8:00 Sunday morning Mass includes Assistant Organist Pen Macdonald playing repertoire on liturgical themes played on the extraordinary Smith & Gilbert organ of four manuals, fifty-four ranks, and 3,084 pipes.

 Holy Week & Christmas Choirs

 For those who wish to take part in this ministry but are unable to commit to a choir throughout the year, we invite you to consider joining one of our combined choirs for Christmas and Holy Week.
 The Christmas choir rehearses on Thursday evenings for two weeks prior to Christmas; and the Holy Week choir rehearses on Thursday evenings for six weeks prior to Holy Week.
-For more information, please e-mail Richard Clark.
+For more information, please e-mail Interim Director, Timothy Zimmerman.